 The Master’s in Integrated Sciences program is a focused interdisciplinary plan of study in which students take courses from two or three disciplines, identify a mentor, and complete a Master’s thesis or project.
 The signature aspect of the program is that the capstone experience must truly integrate the interdisciplinary content into a unified program of research.

-Students in this graduate program have the opportunity to take courses from a variety of areas in mathematics, the natural and physical sciences (biology, chemistry, geology, physics) and computer science in a program designed for professional growth in their area of interest.
-These areas are further explored through a required project or thesis that includes independent research into some particular area of interest.
+Students in the MIS graduate program have the opportunity to take courses from a variety of areas in mathematics, the natural and physical sciences (biology, chemistry, geology, physics), and computer science in a program designed for professional growth in their area of interest.
+These areas are further explored through a required project or thesis that includes independent research into their particular area of interest.

 In the MIS program, you’ll develop a large suite of transferable skills across multiple disciplines.
 Through coursework, advising and your own research, you will build a versatile skill set.
 This includes research methods, laboratory and field techniques, critical thinking and problem solving, and numeric and statistical techniques.

 Students inducted into our MIS program have backgrounds in the traditional fields of Biology, Chemistry, Math, Physics, Computer Science, Electrical Engineering and Physical Geology.

 The MIS degree is designed for students who plan to pursue scientific knowledge in fields that do not fit traditional categories or those who seek competency in multiple scientific disciplines.
 Thus, it is a natural choice for those with dual undergraduate degrees.

 Perhaps the best indication of student success is direct feedback from our graduates.
 The following feedback has been provided by two of our recent graduates whom sent the Program Director, Dr. Martin Huber, the following comments regarding their progress after graduation: